ADN-DevTech/3dsMax-Explode-Geometry/README.md

 3ds Max Explode Geometry plug-in

-This sample code is in .NET for 3ds Max SDK, and is also available for download from the Autodesk App Store as a sinple application.
+This sample code is in .NET for 3ds Max SDK, and is also available for download from the Autodesk App Store as a simple application.

 Getting Started